Nachhaltigkeit

 Plants and soil are optimized

-Boum plants in the test
+Boum plants under test

-Smart control
+Smart Control

 An app provides an overview